vector-of-bool/pmm/README.md

 download, install, and control package managers from within your CMake project.

-(As you are reading this, only Conan is supported.)
+(As you are reading this, only Conan and VCPKG are supported.)

 ## But This is Just *Another* Tool I have to Manage!